Aczeko/laravel-static-file-blog/README.md

     APP_NAME="Your Blog's Name"
     ```

+5. Generate a new Application Key:

+    ```bash
+    php artisan key:generate
+    ```

-5. Run your build process with:
+6. Run your build process with:

     ```bash
     npm run dev.